Krisell/Krisell/README.md

  * 🎨 UI: `Vue.js`, `TailwindCSS`.
  * 💾 Database: Prefering relational, but of course using the right tool for the job.

 **Technical goals**: Continue to strive for deep understanding.
 Contribute more to open source.
-Especially interested in computer/web security, cryptography.
+Especially interested in computer/web security and cryptography.

 **Future plans**: I plan on working as a teacher again in the future, but currently the web development world is way too exciting.